 Consider a scenario where you go talk to a coworker in the office without having a meeting on the schedule.
 When you get to the coworker’s office, you notice that they are busy working on something.
 Would you just sit down, interrupt what they are doing, and start talking about what is on your mind?

-Maybe you would, but one way to approach them is to check to see if they are busy at a level where it would make them a little annoyed and challenged if you were to talk to them and take them away from what they are doing.
+Maybe you would, but one way to approach them is to check to see if they are busy to the point where talking to them and taking them away from what they are doing would make them a little annoyed and challenged.

 Are you in the middle of anything?